fsprojects/ProjectScaffold/docs/content/writing-docs.md

 ## Release process

+Make sure you have a `gh-pages` branch locally.
+If it doesn't exist, then just create it.

 In order to release the docs run:

     $ build ReleaseDocs

 This will start the build process and [FSharp.Formatting](https://github.com/tpetricek/FSharp.Formatting) again.
 The output will then be pushed to your `gh-pages` branch where [GitHub](http://www.github.com) will pick it up and complete the release process.

 The release of the documentation is also done during the [Release process](release-process.html).